 Diploma in Supervision

+I have a very wide experience over many years and I have particular experience in work with relationships, family issues, sexual identity, loss and bereavement, spirituality and with issues affecting the LGBTQ+ community.
 I have worked as a counsellor for Relate, Brighton LGBT Switchboard, Terrence Higgins Trust, CAMHS, St Joseph's Hospice in Hackney and in private practice.
 I also have extensive prior experience as a family social worker and social work manager.

 Accredited register membership